JaeYoonKim72/GenoCore_Python/README.md

 # Requirement

-python3 and numpy library
+The GenoCroe python requires python 3.0 and numpy library.

-The GenoCore python version also works in python 2.0, but we recommend running it in python 3.0 for handling a large data set.
+It also works in python 2.0, but python 3.0 is recommended for handling a large data set.

 # Contact